IDAES/idaes-ext/macOS_notes.md

 ## Cannot use Ipopt in Pyomo outside of IDAES

 By default, IDAES will install the executables in `/Users/yourusername/.idaes/bin`.
-You can either specific the executable path in Pyomo and add this folder to your PATH variable (e.g., edit `.bash_profile`).
+You can either specify the executable path in Pyomo and add this folder to your PATH variable (e.g., edit `.bash_profile`).

 ## Error about missing file when compiling libraries